Report criticizes private Mississippi prison after 2012 riot

 - Saying goodbye to Seattle’s Old Spaghetti Factory

+The federal Bureau of Prisons announced in August that it would phase out the use of private prisons after an earlier inspector general’s report that cited problems with safety and security in private prisons.
+The 2012 riot helped spur the report.

+The Bureau of Prisons said it would adopt nine changes recommended by the inspector general to better monitor contract performance and payments, give inmates more grievance appeals, require minimum levels of Spanish-speaking staff, and evaluate whether low employee qualifications and high turnover are bad for safety.
+CoreCivic pays guards $12.60 an hour and requires only a high school diploma, while federal prisons pay entry-level workers $18.70 an hour and require higher qualifications.

-Adams County officials have lobbied to retain the prison, citing the jobs and tax revenue it provides.
+Adams County officials have lobbied to keep the prison open, citing the jobs and tax revenue it provides.

+“We want to keep you here,” Adams County Supervisor David Carter told prison officials in a September meeting reported on by The Natchez Democrat.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.